blabla1337/skf-flask/skf/markdown/knowledge_base/59-knowledge_base--Does_The_application_enforce_the_use_of_secure_passwords._--.md

 **Description:**

-When an application does not enforce the use of secure passwords, these passwords could easily brute-forced thus compromizing the users account.
+When an application does not enforce the use of secure passwords, these passwords could easily brute-forced thus compromising the users account.

 **Solution:**